Paid search vs. Paid social vs. SEO

 3 | Have a Gripping, Informative Link Title and Meta-Description

 When it comes to driving traffic to your website, you must have a hook before you can reel the fish in.
 By hook, I mean an eye-catching link title with a concise meta-description compact with keywords and relevant topics to catch the consumers’ attention.
+Writing a meta description is vital in ranking in SEO.

 The attention span of an individual is very short, so you have to be quick on your digital feet to pique their interest for a conversion.
 Getting straight to the point while teasing about more information will drive the onlooker to look deeper into the topic.